o3de/o3de.org/content/docs/userguide/ui/fonts/adding-fonts.md

 ---
-description: Add new font assets to your &ALYlong; game UI.
+description: Add new font assets to your Amazon Lumberyard game UI.
 title: Adding New Fonts
 ---
 # Adding New Fonts {#ui-fonts-adding-fonts}